Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Results

 \section{Results}

 In what follows, we first present shape evolution results for a single simulated galaxy, Thelma, and in the following subsection we discuss sample-wide results.
 We begin with a single galaxy for the sake of clarity.
 Thelma is fairly typical of the galaxies in our suite in that it forms a prominent disk at $z=0$.
-There is nothing particularly unique about this galaxy.
+We present Thelma as a representative case; similar results for the remaining 12 galaxies are shown in Appendix~\ref{sec:appendix2}.